oracc/neo/README.md

 The **GLOSSARIES** file is the last file written by Neo's ```oracc build``` process so it is also a timestamp for the current glossary build.

+A sample list of files looks like this:

+gloss-akk.json.xz
+gloss-qpn.json.xz
+gloss-sux.json.xz
+gloss-uga.json.xz
+gloss-xhu.json.xz
+GLOSSARIES

+The glossary files are named using the three letter language code and are compressed using ``xz``; use ``unxz`` to decompress them.

 ## Glossary Articles

 The glossary articles are created on BUILD_HOST before the glossary JSON is built; they are served to SEARCH_HOST after the glossary JSON is built.
 This means that when building indexes in a context where BUILD_HOST=SEARCH_HOST no synchronization checks are necessary.